7zones/privacyguides.org/docs/vpn.md

 IVPN has obfuscation modes using the [v2ray](https://www.v2ray.com/en/index.html) project which helps in situations where VPN protocols like OpenVPN or Wireguard are blocked.
 Currently this feature is only available on Desktop and [iOS](https://www.ivpn.net/knowledgebase/ios/v2ray/).
 It has two modes where it can use [VMess](https://guide.v2fly.org/en_US/basics/vmess.html) over QUIC or TCP connections.
 QUIC is a modern protocol with better congestion control and therefore may be faster with reduced latency.
 The TCP mode makes your data appear as regular HTTP traffic.

-#### :material-check:{ .pg-green } Mobile Clients
+#### :material-check:{ .pg-green } Ứng dụng di động

-In addition to providing standard OpenVPN configuration files, IVPN has mobile clients for [App Store](https://apps.apple.com/us/app/ivpn-serious-privacy-protection/id1193122683), [Google Play](https://play.google.com/store/apps/details?id=net.ivpn.client), and [GitHub](https://github.com/ivpn/android-app/releases) allowing for easy connections to their servers.
+In addition to providing standard OpenVPN configuration files, IVPN has Ứng dụng di động for [App Store](https://apps.apple.com/us/app/ivpn-serious-privacy-protection/id1193122683), [Google Play](https://play.google.com/store/apps/details?id=net.ivpn.client), and [GitHub](https://github.com/ivpn/android-app/releases) allowing for easy connections to their servers.

-#### :material-information-outline:{ .pg-blue } Additional Functionality
+#### :material-information-outline:{ .pg-blue } Tính năng bổ sung

 IVPN clients support two factor authentication (Mullvad's clients do not).
 IVPN also provides "[AntiTracker](https://www.ivpn.net/antitracker)" functionality, which blocks advertising networks and trackers from the network level.